-Chemical dependency is compulsive need to use a mood altering chemical, such as alcohol, marijuana, cocaine, hallucinogens, methamphetamines and prescription drugs, such as opioid painkillers and other medications.
+Chemical dependency is a compulsive need to use a mood-altering chemical, such as alcohol, marijuana, cocaine, hallucinogens, methamphetamines and prescription drugs, such as opioid painkillers and other medications.
 Chemical dependency is also known by other terms, such as substance abuse, alcohol abuse, addiction or habit.
-It is a disease that affects people all ages.
+It is a disease that affects people of all ages.

 A chemically dependent person is unable to stop drinking or taking a mood-altering substance despite physical, emotional, economical, vocational, legal, moral and social consequences.
 He or she experiences physical or mental withdrawal symptoms when the drug is not taken.

 If not treated, chemical dependency is a chronic and progressive disease which can be fatal, as the body becomes weakened by the physical effects of substance abuse.
 Sobriety is the only cure, but even after sobriety begins, withdrawing from chemicals can result in physical, mental and emotional symptoms.
 Withdrawal can be dangerous if not done under medical supervision.

 Substance abuse and dependence can be caused by multiple factors, including genetic predisposition, environmental stressors, social pressures and individual personality characteristics.